 It will not be used to make decisions about future services available to you, such as insurance.

 If there is a risk that you can be identified your data and samples will only be used in research that has been independently reviewed by an ethics committee and with permission from UCL.

-For the optional (or extra) samples donated, if there are any unused samples are not used at the end of the trial, we ask your permission for these samples to be stored for use in future projects about MS and other neurological diseases, at the Welsh Neuroscience Research Tissue Bank (WNRTB).
-At this point they will be overseen by WNRTB procedures.
+For the optional (or extra) samples donated, if there are any unused samples are not used at the end of the trial, we ask your permission for these samples to be stored for use in future projects about MS and other neurological diseases, at the Australian MS biobank (located at Monash University).
+At this point they will be overseen by the Australian MS biobank procedures.

-If you decide you would not like give this permission, then any unused sample will be destroyed at the end of the study.
-If you decide to withdraw consent for the use of your samples at any point, please let your study doctor and nurse know.
+If you decide you would not like to give this permission, then any unused sample will be destroyed at the end of the study.
+If you decide to withdraw consent for the use of your samples at any point, please let your study doctor and study coordinator or nurse know.